akroshko/emacs-otlb/README.md

-This package uses Emacs `org-mode` tables as an activity logbook, which incorporates data that has been downloaded from selected GPS devices (currently a Garmin 310 fitness watch and a Samsung Galaxy III phone).
+This package uses Emacs `org-mode` tables as an activity logbook, which incorporates data that has been downloaded from selected GPS devices (currently a Garmin 310 fitness watch and an LG G4 Android phone).

 Features include the ability to automatically track weather conditions